 Emerging-country entrepreneurs are not a homogenous group.
 From tiny rural agribusinesses to urban educated techpreneurs, their skills and country situations vary greatly.
 Most don’t have access to entrepreneurial education or training such as college business programs, incubators, and business mentoring services.
 It can be resource-prohibitive for organizations to provide the intensive support that’s really needed.

 We aim to change that.

 We have hands-on in-country experience with microenterprises in Africa, the Middle East, the Caribbean, Central America, Asia, Russia, and Eastern Europe.

 Donna Rosa’s background covers business management, strategy, business planning, and marketing.
-Following a long corporate career spanning 13 countries, she has since supported entrepreneurship in 14 developing and middle-income countries.
+Following a long corporate career spanning 13 countries, she has since supported entrepreneurship and development in 17 developing and emerging countries.

 "I think this course was extremely empowering.
 It's crucial for an entrepreneur to manage their finances and be able to plan, manage and lead the business to where it needs to be.
 Without that knowledge it's sure to be a hit and miss."
 Bernice Joy Lewis, JOIE Innovative Learning Solutions #joie758